projectchrono/chrono-website/download/index.md

 [Chrono::SolidWorks add-in](https://www.projectchrono.org/assets/installers/Chrono_SolidWorks_current.exe) compatible with the current development branch of Chrono.

-Versions of the Chrono::SolidWorks add-in compatible with specific Chrono releases can be downloaded from the [GiHub Releases](https://github.com/projectchrono/chrono/releases) page.<br>
+Versions of the Chrono::SolidWorks add-in compatible with specific Chrono releases can be downloaded from the [GitHub Releases](https://github.com/projectchrono/chrono/releases) page.<br>
 </div>

 <br>